Nick-Sigua/Election_Analytics_Sigua/Fifth_Blog_Probability_Models.md

 |:-:|
 |![](Prob6.png)|

-The breakdown for the above battleground states' win margins are as follows:
+The breakdown for Biden's win margins in the above battleground states are as follows:

 * **Florida.** Biden's win margin in Florida is just over 5%.
-Given Biden's average support in Florida is 48.78%, relative to Trump's average support of 44.71%, Biden's projected win margin closely follows the candidates' average support in the state.
+Given Biden's average support in Florida is 48.78%, relative to Trump's average support of 44.71%, Biden's projected win margin closely follows the candidate's average support in the state.
 Such a win margin also means Biden would carry the pivotal 29 electoral votes from Florida.

 * **Ohio.** Biden's win margin in Florida is approximately -1%.
 Given Biden's average support in Florida is 46.8%, relative to Trump's average support of 46.66%, Biden's projected win margin slightly understates his marginal advantage in the polls.
 This also means Trump would carry the 19 electoral votes from Ohio.